MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-adoption-roadmap-mentoring-and-user-enablement.md

 ## Skills mentoring

-Mentoring and helping users in the Power BI community be more effective can take on various forms, such as:
+Mentoring and helping users in the Power BI community become more effective can take on various forms, such as:

 - Office hours.
 - Co-development projects.